ROCm/omniperf/docs/tutorial/includes/lds-examples.rst

 .. figure:: ../data/profiling-by-example/ldsbandwidth.png
    :align: center
    :alt: Comparison of effective bandwidth versus the theoretical bandwidth
-         metric in Omniperf for our simple example.
+         metric in ROCm Compute Profiler for our simple example.
    :width: 800

-   Comparison of effective bandwidth versus the theoretical bandwidth metric in Omniperf for our simple example.
+   Comparison of effective bandwidth versus the theoretical bandwidth metric in ROCm Compute Profiler for our simple example.

 Here we see that the theoretical bandwidth metric follows a step-function.
 It increases only when another wavefront issues an LDS instruction for up to 256